joshuaalwin/joshuaalwin/README.md

 <h1 align="left">Hello World</h1>

 <h2 align="left">👨‍💻 About Me</h2>
-I'm Joshua Alwin, also known as T3rminux, an Ethical Hacker and Cybersecurity Professional specializing in Penetration Testing and Cloud Security.
-Driven by a deep passion for cybersecurity, I strive to learn something new every day.
-I continually enhance my knowledge by exploring technical blogs, engaging in hacking forums, participating in training platforms, and tackling CTF challenges. <br> <br> When I'm not on the computer, you would find me watching anime or drinking coffee! ☕😇
+I'm Joshua Alwin, also known as T3rminux, an Ethical Hacker and Cybersecurity Professional specializing in Offensive Security.
+Driven by an insatiable curiosity for cybersecurity, I actively explore technical blogs, engage in hacking forum discussions, and tackle CTF challenges to continually expand my knowledge.
+My daily goal is to master new tools, techniques, and tactics, staying ahead in this ever-evolving field <br> <br> When I'm not on the computer, you would catch me drinking a cup of coffee and watching my favourite anime! ☕😇

 <h2 align="left">💼 Experience</h2>
 • 👨‍🎓 Master's in Cybersecurity @ University of Maryland <br>
 • ☁️ Teaching Assistant for ENPM665 - Cloud Security <br>
 • 🏢 Former Cybersecurity Consultant at KPMG LLP <br>
-• 💻 Experienced in Penetration Testing, Red Teaming and Cloud Security <br>
+• 💻 Experienced in Penetration Testing (Application Security, Network Security, Mobile Security), Red Teaming and Cloud Security <br>

 <h2 align="left">🛠️ Technical SkillSet</h2>